 Internal Link Options

-If you want, you can also format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress visual content editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. make the link bold, italicized, add color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …

-(You can format hyperlinks if you want to catch your visitors’ attention)
+(Format links if you want to catch your readers’ attention)

-No tutorial on adding links to content would feel complete without showing you how to delete any links that you no longer want, so let’s take care of this right now.
+No tutorial on adding content links would feel complete without showing you how to remove links that you no longer want, so let’s take care of this topic right now.

-To remove a link from your pages or posts, just click anywhere on the link and then click either the little cross icon on the link editor floating bar or the ‘Remove link’ button on the WordPress content editor menu as shown below
+To remove a hyperlink from your pages or posts, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ tool on the WordPress content editor menu as shown below

 Your link will be removed …